 - The decisions of the Race Committee are final.

 - While the car can be built from a kit or from scratch, the wheels must be plastic “pinewood derby wheels.”
+All 4 wheels must touch the track at weigh-in.
 Please note the wheels are not to be modified in any way from their basic flat tread design.
 Light sanding of the tread area is acceptable to remove plastic flashing and to smooth the tread, but the tread is to remain flat with the same width and basic diameter as supplied.
 Wheels will be inspected at weigh-in.
 Cars with non-compliant wheels will be disqualified.

 - The car shall have a maximum width of 2 ¾” as measured by the inspector.